Liam-Malone/Liam-Malone/README.md

 - Lua
 .... that list continues on.
 I'm not a master in any of those, but I program enough to adapt to whatever language I need to use.

-Got any recommendations for tweaks to the configs/forks I keep up here? \n If it's a functionality thing, I'd love to hear it. \n If it's just personal preference...
-I mean why not, lemme know.
+<p>Got any recommendations for tweaks to the configs/forks I keep up here? </p>
+<p>If it's a functionality thing, I'd love to hear it. </p>
+<p>If it's just personal preference...
+I mean why not, lemme know. </p>

 <!---
 Liam-Malone/Liam-Malone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.